-There are several software systems that support some form of formal reasoning for Semantic Web (SW) applications (FaCT++, $^1$ HermiT, $^2$ Pellet, $^3$ TrOWL, $^4$ Racer-Pro, $^5$ SnoRocket, $^6$ to name a few).
-Most of these reasoners are based on Description Logic ( $\mathcal{DL}$ ) [16].
-These reasoners use rules (or variations) of the Analytic Tableaux method as their reasoning algorithms. $^7$ However, as has been documented in the literature, these logics have shown their limitations in terms of their ease of use and, more importantly, as the adequacy of their inference methods for reasoning over large ontologies [19, 21, 34].
+There are several software systems that support some form of formal reasoning for Semantic Web (SW) applications (FaCT++,1 HermiT,2 Pellet,3 TrOWL,4 RacerPro,5 SnoRocket,6 to name a few).
+Most of these reasoners are based on Description Logic (DL) [11].
+These reasoners use (some variation of) the Analytic Tableaux method as their reasoning algorithm.
+However, as has been documented in the literature, these logics have shown their limitations in terms of their ease of use and, more importantly, as the adequacy of their inference methods for reasoning over large ontologies [15, 25, 13].

 Robustness regarding scalability of reasoning is one of the issues being addressed as part of the $\mathcal{CEDAR}$ project.
-Our approach proposes a different knowledge representation formalism from $\mathcal{DL}$ , and its reasoning method that is not based on Analytic Tableaux.
-It is based upon the Ordered-Sorted Feature ( $\mathcal{OSF}$ ) constraint logic formalism using constrained labelled graph unification [2].
-Its implementation relies on an entirely new architecture which incorporates several optimization techniques exploiting the specificity of concept taxonomies [7].
+Our approach proposes a different knowledge representation formalism from DL, and its reasoning method that is not based on Analytic Tableaux.
+It is based upon the Ordered-Sorted Feature ( $\mathcal{OSF}$ ) constraint logic formalism using constrained labelled graph unification [1].
+Its implementation relies on an entirely new architecture which incorporates several optimization techniques exploiting the specificity of concept taxonomies [4].
 In particular, it exploits the fact that partially ordered concept taxonomies are central to all ontologies.
 In its initial version, the capability of the $\mathcal{CEDAR}$ reasoner was limited to pure taxonomic reasoning over unattributed concepts.
-Benchmarks showed that it outperformed all forecited OWL reasoners by several orders of magnitude in term of Boolean query answering on large ontologies, while its classification performance was on a par with the best among those of the tested $\mathcal{DL}$ -based reasoners.
+Benchmarks showed that it outperformed all forecited OWL reasoners by several orders of magnitude in term of Boolean query answering on large ontologies, while its classification performance was on a par with the best among those of the tested DL-based reasoners.